dry-python/returns/docs/pages/context.rst

 .. literalinclude:: ../../tests/test_examples/test_context/test_reader_future_result.py
    :linenos:

-This example illustrates the whole point of our actions: writting sync code that executes asynchronously without any magic at all!
+This example illustrates the whole point of our actions: writing sync code that executes asynchronously without any magic at all!

 We also added a lot of useful methods for this container,